Annelid: Distinguishing features

 No single feature distinguishes annelids from other invertebrate phyla, but they have a distinctive combination of features.
 Their bodies are long, with segments that are divided externally by shallow ring-like constrictions called annuli and internally by septa ("partitions") at the same points, although in some species the septa are incomplete and in a few cases missing.
 Most of the segments contain the same sets of organs, although sharing a common gut, circulatory system and nervous system makes them inter-dependent.
+Under the naked skin, well-developed muscles can be found.
+They have a closed circuit vascular system with loose hemoglobine where the blood makes its entire circuit via blood vessels.
 Their bodies are covered by a cuticle (outer covering) that does not contain cells but is secreted by cells in the skin underneath, is made of tough but flexible collagen and does not molt – on the other hand arthropods' cuticles are made of the more rigid α-chitin, and molt until the arthropods reach their full size.
-Most annelids have closed circulatory systems, where the blood makes its entire circuit via blood vessels.